-Be aware of pre-appointment restrictions.
+- Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
-You may need to fast before a cholesterol test, for example.
+You may need to avoid eating or drinking (fast) before a cholesterol test, for example.

 For heart disease, some basic questions to ask your doctor include:

 - What is likely causing my symptoms or condition?

 - What are other possible causes for my symptoms or condition?

 - Is there a generic alternative to the medicine you're prescribing?

 - What are alternatives to the primary approach you're suggesting?